 Many of our patients have chosen surgical correction and have eliminated the need for glasses even when they reach presbyopia.

-As eye care professionals, Dr. Tylock and many of his staff members have undergone refractive surgery themselves with full knowledge and anticipation of presbyopia.
+As eye care professionals, Dr. Tylock, Dr. George and their staff members have undergone refractive surgery themselves with full knowledge and anticipation of presbyopia.
 We want our patients to make informed decisions too, and hope this material has been helpful.
-After viewing our website, if you would like to have more information, please contact us for our free DVD or Information Packet.
-We also invite you to attend one of our free Tuesday night seminars at our laser eye care center.
+After viewing our website, if you would like to have more information, please contact us for our free information packet.
+We also invite you to attend one of our free Tuesday night seminars.

 Learn more about restoring vision in aging eyes.